Barbara Gorham

 Clients call Barbara nurturing, supportive, and committed.

+I work with individuals ages 18 and up.
 I believe symptoms are a request from the psyche to grow — whether this manifests as depression, anxiety, or just a feeling that you want more from your life or your relationships.
 Or you may be experiencing a transition, grief, or loss and need support to navigate this change.
-Therapy creates a space in which healing and growth can happen.
-I believe humans have a natural, inherent tendency toward health and self-actualization.
+Therapy creates a space in which growth and healing naturally happen.
+I believe humans have an inherent tendency toward health and self-actualization.
 We are hard-wired to live good and meaningful lives, but sometimes need support to do so.
-Therapy helps clients feel “safe and seen,” which helps you feel better, but it also helps you think better and make important changes and adjustments to your life.
+Therapy helps clients feel “safe and seen,” which helps people feel better, but it also helps them think better and take action to change their lives.

-I also love working with parents, supporting you as you navigate the hardest job in the world.
-My work with parents is informed by Structural Family Therapy, attachment research, and the work of Dan Siegel, John Gottman, Wendy Mogel, and others.
-I am also trained to treat pregnant and postpartum women and your partners, helping you to take care of yourselves as you adjust to life with babies and young children.
+I also love working with parents, supporting them as they navigate the hardest job in the world.
+My work with parents is informed by Structural Family Therapy, Positive Discipline, attachment research, and the work of Dan Siegel, John Gottman, Wendy Mogel, and others.
+I am also trained to treat pregnant and postpartum women and their partners, helping them take care of themselves as they adjust to life with babies and young children.

 Before becoming a therapist, I worked in law and public policy, with a focus on improving safety net programs for families and vulnerable populations.
-I enjoy nature, meditation, exercise, playing the guitar, fiction, and cooking large quantities of food for my three adolescent children and their friends.
+I enjoy nature, meditation, outdoor adventures, playing the guitar (badly), getting lost in a book, and spending time with my three amazing young adult children and their friends.
 I am committed to health and wellness for individuals, families, society, and the planet.

 Trainings: